Sugar-Free Almond Joy Bars

 - Substituting Sweeteners: Make sure to read my tips on Substituting Sweeteners for Cooking and Baking if you want to make substitutions for the sweeteners in the post.

 - About Stevia extracts: If using stevia, all extract powders are not created equal.
-I’ve used KAL in the past.
+I've used KAL in the past.
 NuNaturals is my current favorite, but I will be trying SweetLeaf soon.
 You can find NuNaturals at a better price on Iherb, one of my favorite places for supplements and health products.
-Their liquid stevia drops are wonderful and like NuNaturals, their processing technique is chemical free which I like.
+Their liquid stevia drops are wonderful.

-- Multiple Sweeteners: Some have asked about the reason for the multiple sweeteners in the recipe.
-This makes a more natural tasting dish plus it minimizes any adverse health effects that might turn up from using any one of these alternative sweeteners.
-You can read more in this post about stevia.
+- Multiple Sweeteners: Using more than one alternative to sugar results in a more natural tasting dish, plus it minimizes any adverse health effects that might turn up from using any one of these alternative sweeteners.
+You can read more about that issue in this post about stevia.

 - Alternative Sweeteners: For the 1 1/2 scoops stevia, you could also use vegetable glycerine, xylitol, erythritol, or any combination thereof.
 I really like using low-carb sweeteners due to being on a candida diet, which I started a number of years ago.
 Use a little more if using erythritol since it isn't as sweet.
 You could use this DIY Truvia as well.
 Organic erythritol can be used instead of xylitol (just add 1/3 of the original amount).
 For every 2 tablespoons xylitol, 1/32 teaspoon stevia extract can be used.